 photo: Kim Weimer

-Brett Keyser is a Philadelphia-area performance artist whose Nightjar Apothecary produces solo and collaborative works exploring fiction-enhanced episodes in the history of science and technology.
-His most recent project, Darwinii: The Comeuppance of Man (2009), is a collaboration with playwright Glen Berger, commissioned by the American Philosophical Society (APS) Museum for the exhibition “Dialogues with Darwin”.
-Keyser served four years (2006-09) as Artist in Residence at the APS where he has created and performed numerous works, including TANN, HORNS, & DEAD DOGS: Tales of Civic Effluvia (2008), You Are Here (2007-08), Turkish Delightenment (2006-07), and Horridus!
+Brett Keyser is a performance artist whose Nightjar Apothecary produces solo and collaborative works exploring fiction-enhanced episodes in the history of science and technology.
+Keyser served four years (2006-09) as Artist in Residence at the American Philosophical Society (APS) Museum where he created and performed numerous works, including Darwinii: The Comeuppance of Man (2009), a collaboration with playwright Glen Berger; TANN, HORNS, & DEAD DOGS: Tales of Civic Effluvia (2008); You Are Here (2007-08); Turkish Delightenment (2006-07); and Horridus!
 Horridus!
 Name-calling in the Wilderness (2003-04).

-He was a core collaborator with the performance group Wishhounds with whom he co-created and performed Blue Sky Transmission: A Tibetan Book of the Dead (2002, La Mama Annex, Cleveland Public Theatre), Even Without Angels (2001, CPT), and The Hidden Twin (2001, Philly Fringe).
-With Cleveland’s Theatre Labyrinth (Wishhounds’ progenitor) he collaborated on five original productions, including The Sibyl (1998-2000), an internationally touring solo performance inspired by the writings of Pär Lagerkvist and Giordano Bruno.
+He is a North American Cultural Laboratory (NACL) associate artist, and was a core collaborator with the performance group Wishhounds with whom he co-created and performed Blue Sky Transmission: A Tibetan Book of the Dead (2002, La Mama e.t.c., Cleveland Public Theatre), Even Without Angels (2001, CPT), and The Hidden Twin (2001, Philly Fringe).
+With Cleveland’s Theatre Labyrinth he co-created and performed in five original productions, including The Sibyl (1998-2000), an internationally touring solo performance inspired by the writings of Pär Lagerkvist and Giordano Bruno.

-With Wishhounds/Theatre Labyrinth he was co-recipient of a 2001 Rockefeller Foundation MAP Award.
+He is a 2010 recipient of an Independence Foundation Fellowship in the Arts.
 His APS projects have received funding from the Pennsylvania Humanities Council and the Pew Foundation’s Heritage Philadelphia Program.
-He is a 2010 recipient of an Independence Foundation Fellowship in the Arts.
+With Wishhounds he was co-recipient of a 2001 Rockefeller Foundation MAP Award.

-Keyser is also a PCA-rostered teaching artist working since 1997 with primary and secondary school students in San Francisco, Cleveland, and Philadelphia.
-He has worked with the Franklin Institute’s Traveling Science Show, and has led workshops and public programs at Cuyahoga Valley National Park (Artist in Residence, 2001), Cuyahoga Valley Environmental Education Center, Great Smoky Mountains National Park, Independence National Historical Park, The American Philosophical Society, The Chemical Heritage Foundation, and the Schuylkill River National & State Heritage Area, as well as numerous universities, including The University of the Arts, Drexel, and Michigan State.
+Keyser has worked with primary and secondary school students in San Francisco, Cleveland, and Philadelphia, and with university students at The University of the Arts, Drexel, Moravian College, Oberlin, and Michigan State.
+He has worked with the Franklin Institute’s Traveling Science Show, and has led workshops and public programs at Cuyahoga Valley National Park (Artist in Residence, 2001), Cuyahoga Valley Environmental Education Center, Great Smoky Mountains National Park, Independence National Historical Park, The American Philosophical Society, The Chemical Heritage Foundation, and the Schuylkill River National & State Heritage Area.

-Keyser’s early study as a performer included work at Odin Teatret in Denmark, Primus Theatre in Canada, and the San Francisco School of Circus Arts.
+Keyser trained as a performer at Odin Teatret in Denmark, Primus Theatre in Canada, and at the San Francisco School of Circus Arts.
 He is a graduate of the dear departed Department of Folklore and Folklife Studies at the University of Pennsylvania.